TimOosterhuis/MAS-project/index.md

 #### Trick Class:
-This class holds multiple attributes for each round, which include: each played cards, score of the round, the winning player, the highest card, what is trump and which players played a card in a certain order.
+This class holds multiple attributes for each round, which include: each played cards, score of the round, the winning player, the highest card, which suit is trump and the order  players played a card in.
 It also holds a function that handles the adding of a new card to the round.
 The card and player are added to the attributes, the value of the new card is added to the score and if the card trumps the others or is of higher value the winner and high card attributes are also updated.
-The last functions check the bonus that might be provided at the end of the round, and adds these to the score.
+The last functions check the bonus (roem) that might be provided at the end of the round, and adds these to the score.

 #### Player Class:
 Variables for this class are: